 The first 24-hour Tube services launched on 19 August on the Central and Victoria lines.
 Services on the Jubilee, Northern and Piccadilly lines followed in autumn 2016.

-- Victoria line: trains run on average every 10 minutes across the entire line.
+Trains run on average every 10 minutes across the entire line.

-- Central line: trains run approximately every 10 minutes between White City and Leytonstone and approximately every 20 minutes between Ealing Broadway to White City, and Leytonstone to Loughton/ Hainault.
+Trains run approximately every 10 minutes between White City and Leytonstone and approximately every 20 minutes between Ealing Broadway to White City, and Leytonstone to Loughton/ Hainault.
 There are no Night Tube services between North Acton and West Ruislip, Loughton and Epping and Woodford and Hainault.

-- Jubilee line: trains run every 10 minutes across the entire line.
+Trains run every 10 minutes across the entire line.

-- Northern line: trains run around every 8 minutes between Morden and Camden Town and approximately every 15 minutes from Camden Town to High Barnet / Edgware.
+Trains run around every 8 minutes between Morden and Camden Town and approximately every 15 minutes from Camden Town to High Barnet / Edgware.
 No Night Tube services are provided on the Bank and Mill Hill East branches.

 There are plans to extend the Night Tube to sections of the District, Metropolitan, Circle and Hammersmith & City lines, and on parts of the London Overground and the Docklands Light Railway (DLR).
 Check TfL’s website for all the updates.